Mr-mucyo/Packet_trace_Tasks/README.md

 # Packet_trace_Tasks

-Here’s a refined README for your GitHub project based on your network configuration work:

 Cisco Packet Tracer Network Configuration
 This repository contains a series of network configuration experiments using Cisco Packet Tracer, designed to develop practical skills in configuring, testing, and troubleshooting small-scale networks.
 The project covers a variety of network setups, including home networks, basic network devices, wireless LANs, and VLANs.